Igor03/flask-challenge/README.md

 #### Other

 You may use any other external/OSS dependencies, but keep in mind to specify a requirements.txt file or use pipenv.
 The project will be tested in a Linux environment.
 You do not need to make it "production ready" with docerization, nginx, or anything like that.
 I will profile at what speed you can enter the data into the database.
 We suggest you spend about 5-6 hours on the task but may take longer if you are unexperienced to any of the concepts.

-#### Submission

-Your project should be submitted in a zip-file to emil@debricked.com one week after you received it.

 Good luck!